BryanDedeur/bridge-graph-instances/README.md

 ## Reading .csv files

 Each instance is stored in a .csv adjacency matrix format.
 The first row and the first column represents the vertex ids.
-You can determine connecting edges when the corresponding value in the row and column are greater than 0.
+You can determine connecting edges if the value in the row and column is greater than 0.

 Here is a formatted example of pratt1.csv: